cryptorrivem/hsl-tickets/README.md

 ## Troubleshooting

 The process holds a cache.json file to allow resuming when we hit solscan api rate limit.
-Just wait 30 secs before running the same process again, and it'll pick up where it left.
+The process will wait 30 secs before resuming where it left.